The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Introduction

-A SNP has two alleles, $r$ and $R$, of which one is the the reference allele and the other is the alternative allele with allele frequency $f$.
-An autosome SNP has three genotypes regardless of sex, namely $G = (rr, rR, RR)$.
-In an association analysis of an autosome SNP, the common practice is to simply model a binary or continuous phenotype $Y$ as an additive function of the number of copies of the alternative allele present in $G$, that is $G=(0,1, 2)$.
-Although both dominant $G=(0,1,1)$ and recessive $G=(0,0,1)$ genetic models of inheritance are possible, among these one degrees of freedom (1 d.f.) models, the additive model retains reasonable power even if the true genetic model is dominant or recessive \citep{hill08, bush12}.
-Alternative parameterizations include the 2 d.f.\ genotypic model that incorporates both the additive $G_A=(0,1, 2)$ term and the over-dominance term $G_D=(0,1,0)$.
-(For the remainder of the paper, we use dominant and over-dominance interchangeably referring to $G_D=(0,1,0)$, unless specified otherwise.)
-However, the genotypic test is known to be less powerful than the additive test due to the increased d.f., which is unnecessary if the additivity assumption holds.
+A bi-allelic SNP has two alleles, $r$ and $R$, of which one is the reference allele and the other is the alternative allele with allele frequency $f$.
+An autosomal SNP has three genotypes regardless of sex, namely $G = (rr, rR, RR)$.
+In association analysis of an autosomal SNP, the common practice is to simply model a binary or continuous phenotype $Y$ as an additive function of the number of copies of the non-baseline allele present in $G$; that is, coding $G$ additively as $G_A=(0,1, 2)$.
+Here, without loss of generality, $r$ is chosen to be the baseline allele in a statistical model and $R$ the non-baseline allele.
+When $Y$ is binary, this regression-based additive test is also equivalent to the Cochran-Armitage trend test \citep{wellek12}.
+Although both dominant and recessive genetic models of inheritance are possible, among these one degrees of freedom (1 d.f.) models, a common practice for GWAS is to use the additive model, because it has reasonable power to detect both additive and dominance effects at a causal variant, and at variants in linkage disequilibrium (LD) with the causal variant \citep{hill08, bush12}.
+An alternative parameterization is the 2 d.f.\ genotypic model that includes both the additive $G_A=(0,1, 2)$ term and the dominance $G_D=(0,1,0)$ term.
+In the case of recessive genetic inheritance, \cite{zhou17} showed that the 2 d.f.\ genotypic test outperforms the 1 d.f.\ additive test for binary outcomes, and \cite{dizier17} reached the same conclusion for continuous traits.
+In the case of additive genetic inheritance being true, the genotypic test is known to be less powerful than the additive test due to the increased d.f., which is unnecessary.
+The preferred test for unknown genetic inheritance in terms of power and robustness to different genetic models is, however, not clear across different true genetic effect sizes, sample sizes and significance levels.

-A simple additive coding for an X-chromosome SNP is, however, not immediate, and several additional points require attention.
-Table 1 describes eight analytical considerations and challenges (C1-C8) present in X-chromosome-inclusive association studies.